 That's why Bedrock Vocabulary starts with an alpha test.
-This test helps to place students in the block best suited to their ability.
-A Year 8 student may typically be placed in Block 8, but the alpha test accurately places them into the block where they will make most progress.
+This test helps to place learners in the block best suited to their ability.
+A Year 8 learner may typically be placed in Block 8, but the alpha test accurately places them into the block where they will make most progress.
 This ensures that the prose and activities learners are given on Bedrock Vocabulary is challenging yet accessible, promoting a love of reading.

 Bedrock’s deep-learning algorithm keeps track of words learners already understand, words they have learnt and words they are currently learning.
 Learners are tested monthly on the words they have learnt to retain long-term understanding and monitor progress.
 If these words are forgotten, they are moved back into “words I am learning” and retaught for mastery.

 Progress on Bedrock is determined as the difference between a learners’ pre-test and post-test results.

 Progress can be broken down into the improvement of one particular learner, even how they fared on different topics and activities, or it can be viewed over whole classes and cohorts - even your whole school.

 As well as this, learners’ progress can be broken down into micro-population demographics such as gender, SEN, PP and more to allow for detailed analysis of progress made over time.

 Bedrock’s blocks are broken into topics, which are again broken into lessons.
 As learners complete two lessons a week, data is collected frequently, compiling a detailed view of the progress each learner makes.